 program must be compiled with the

-add a fair amount of runtime overhead to task-parallel programs.
-The
+Note that task tracking adds a fair amount of runtime overhead to task-parallel programs.

 Chapel supports a number of configuration constants related to dynamic memory allocation for the compiler-generated executable, currently designed for use primarily by the development team to track memory usage in tests.
 Please note that our generated code currently contains memory leaks, so you should not be surprised if your program requires more memory than it seems it should.